chevdor/glabel/README.md

         -V, --version    Print version information

     SUBCOMMANDS:
+        apply    Apply a label set
         get      Get/download labels
         help     Print this message or the help of the given subcommand(s)

 ### Get